UVicLibrary/arUVicEdgePlugin/README.md

 For a typical installation of AtoM, use the following steps:

-1. Create `atom/plugins/arUVicEdgePlugin` directory.
+1. Create `atom/plugins/arUVicEdgePlugin` directory

-2. Move all files in the plugin repo to `atom/plugins/arUVicEdgePlugin`.
+2. Move all files in the plugin repo to `atom/plugins/arUVicEdgePlugin`

-3. Replace `atom/favicon.ico` with `atom/plugins/arUVicEdgePlugin/images/favicon.ico`.
+3. Replace `atom/favicon.ico` with `atom/plugins/arUVicEdgePlugin/images/favicon.ico`

-4. Run `make` from `atom/plugins/arUVicEdgePlugin` or `make -C /usr/share/nginx/atom/plugins/arUVicEdgePlugin`.
+4. Run `make` from `atom/plugins/arUVicEdgePlugin`

+     Or

+   `make -C /usr/share/nginx/atom/plugins/arUVicEdgePlugin`

-5. The theme should now be selectable from the Admin>Theme menu.
+5. The theme should now be selectable from the Admin>Theme menu

 ## Troubleshooting